 The IP/TL LLM student body is drawn from two distinct sources.
 First, we admit JD graduates from across the US who desire to focus their legal expertise through one year of intensive study of intellectual property law.
 Second, we admit experienced intellectual property attorneys from abroad who want to broaden their IP knowledge to include US and international intellectual property.
 WashULaw offers students a wide range of opportunities to explore the many facets of intellectual property law including conferences, symposia, speaker programs and involvement in related student organizations and competitions.

-Students must have graduated from an accredited US law school, possess an undergraduate law degree from a foreign institution of higher education, or have equivalent government experience or training in intellectual property law.
+Candidates for the LLM degree must have graduated from an accredited US law school or have earned a law degree from a foreign country.
 Students holding an LLB from a non-US law school are required to take a two-semester course: Introduction to US Law and Legal Methods.

 Candidates must submit:

 - One recommendation letter;

 - Official academic transcripts, in notarized English translations, if not provided in English by your university.